 1) Open FaceTime and click FaceTime > Preferences from the menu bar.

-2) Select the Settings tab and toward the bottom check or uncheck the box for Allow Live Photos to be captured during Video calls per your preference.
+2) Select the Settings tab, and toward the bottom, check or uncheck the box for Allow Live Photos to be captured during Video calls per your preference.

 Again, if you don’t want the caller to be able to take a Live Photo of you during a call, be sure to uncheck the setting.

-Capture the Live Photo on Mac
+Capture Live Photo during FaceTime on Mac

-If the setting disabled, you’ll see a message asking if you want to enable it.
+If the setting is disabled, you’ll see a message asking if you want to enable it.
 Remember, it must be enabled on both devices.

 If you and your friends or family want the ability to snap some Live Photos during your FaceTime calls, this is a great feature.
 And just remember, if you want to prevent others from capturing your face during the calls, it’s easy to disable it.